crrao/crrao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Chirag Rao, a fourth-year PhD student in the [Laboratory for Information and Decision Systems (LIDS)](https://lids.mit.edu) at MIT, where I am advised by [Prof. Eytan Modiano](https://modiano.mit.edu).
 I am also a computer engineer at the [Army Research Laboratory](https://arl.devcom.army.mil).
 Currently, my research focus is on designing low-latency satellite networks.
-In general, I'm interested in applying tools from probability, optimization, and machine learning to problems in networks and communication.
+In general, I'm interested in analyzing problems in networks and communication, leveraging tools from probability, optimization, and machine learning.

 I received my master's degree in Aeronautics and Astronautics from MIT in 2022.
 Prior to joining MIT, I obtained a master's degree in Computer Science from Johns Hopkins University in 2018.
 I received a bachelor of science degree in Electrical and Computer Engineering from Cornell University in 2013.